namomedia/ios-sdk/README.md

           [self.adsProxy requestAdsWithTargeting:nil];
         }

-        #pragma mark - NamoAdCellProvider
+        #pragma mark - NamoAdCellCustomizer

         // @required
         // Should return a custom cell identifier for caching your
         // cells.
 The SDK uses the standard
         // UITableViewCell mechanism for reusing cells.
         - (NSString *)customAdCellIdentifier {